 Use the following guides to determine the amount of XP a character should be awarded for their in-game actions.

 Discovery and adversity rewards depend on two main factors: the Challenge Level of the area, and the Relative Difficulty experienced by the party.
 Follow the three steps below to determine the XP reward.

 First, you must decide the Challenge Level—this is the minimum level characters are expected to be in this particular area or adventure.
 A higher CL implies more dangerous monsters, traps, and challenges.

 Most civilized areas—villages, towns, cities—will be CL0.
 It's no challenge to live in a sanctuary.

-The Challenge Level should be straightforward to determine for the GM—base it on the average level of the adventure or current area being explored.
+As a starting point, you can base the Challenge Level on the average level of the adventure or current area being explored by the players.